 With its massive front screen and that panoramic sunroof in place, the cabin ambience is light and very airy.
 The quality of materials and assembly also mirrors Citroën's recent improvements, with a slight caveat over the finish of some lower-dash plastics.

-And the stars of the new dashboard are those two digital displays, the larger 12-inch one up top and the 7-inch touchscreen below it - that one controls functions such as aircon, navigation and radio.
+And the stars of the new dashboard are those two digital displays, the larger 12-inch one up top and the 7-inch touchscreen below it.
 The top display monitors essential car functions such as speed and fuel, and also presents driver-customisable information, while the smaller screen displays the infotainment's functionality.

 The Picasso brings some of the latest safety technology to the table, albeit optional on all but the highest-specification models.
 This includes radar-controlled Active Cruise Control that maintains a constant gap to the car in front, headlights with automatic dim and the Blind Spot Monitoring system with an LED warning in the wing mirrors.

 There is also a Lane Departure Warning system that vibrates the driver's seatbelt if he or she wanders over lane markings.
 That last one proves a bit annoying, to be honest.

 As for the trim levels, there are three to choose from - Touch Edition, Feel and Flair.
 The entry-level Touch Edition models come with 16in alloy wheels, hill start assist and electrically folding wing mirrors on the outside, while inside there is dual-zone climate control, rear parking sensors and a 7.0-in touchscreen infotainment display complete with DAB radio, Bluetooth, USB connectivity and Apple CarPlay as standard.